12 Seconds: How the Tarrant Tabor Killed Itself On First Takeoff

 The plan was a knockout punch.
 Tarrant of Byfleet, Surrey — a firm of timber merchants — would build the largest aircraft in the world, fly it from England to Berlin, and bomb the Kaiser into submission.
 The aircraft would have three wings to spread the lift, six 450-horsepower Napier Lion engines arranged in tandem pairs, and a 131-foot wingspan that would carry it across continents.

 The Tarrant Tabor took off for the first time on 26 May 1919, exactly 107 years ago this week.
-Its first flight lasted twelve seconds.
-Both test pilots were killed.
+Its first flight attempt ended within seconds of the throttles going forward.
+Both test pilots died of their injuries.
 The aircraft never flew again.

 Quick Facts